Song on the Water

 format: documentary, trailer

 Filled with scenes of Coast Salish and Nuu Chah Nulth songs, glowing faces, inspiring stories, and incredibly beautiful cinematography—the one-hour film reveals the profound spirit the voyage instills for pullers, ground crews, and elders.
 Together they share the waves, traditions, and a vision of a positive future for Coast Salish youth.

-Despite the ruling, state officials regularly denied access.
-Later in a compromise, the state agreed to allow tribes access to traditional fishing grounds, but only by traditional means—hand-carved ocean-going canoes.
+Despite the ruling, state officials still regularly denied access.
+Later, in a compromise, the state agreed to allow tribes access to traditional fishing grounds, but only by traditional means—hand-carved ocean-going canoes.